-Trump: Federal Reserve holding economy back
+Trump: Federal Reserve holding US economy back

 President Trump again blamed the Federal Reserve for holding back the economy, saying the U.S. has "unlimited potential."